Why is ADM re:generations™ offering incentives?

 There is an 8-year lookback, with satellite imagery used as standard practice.

 Many producers have farms/entities broken out individually by landlord.
-Can a producer have more than one contract?
+Can I have more than one contract?

 More than one contract per producer may be accommodated if they sign up multiple unique FBN accounts and ADM accounts.
 However, a better solution is to account for all acres under one FBN account, and then ADM can split out payments as needed.

-Can producers enroll acres in the cover crop portion if they planted in 2023 and it has already failed?
+Can I enroll acres in the cover crop portion if I planted in 2024 and it has already failed?

 If the cover crop has failed, then they would need to at least try to replant again.